rommulaner/Anycubic_Vyper_MB_CE_6.2/README.md

 ## Community firmware support & communities

-Get in touch with the developers!
-We [have our own Discord server](https://discord.gg/RKrxYy3Q9N) and github.com/rommulaner
+Get in touch with the developer on github.com/rommulaner

 ### Anycubic Vyper Community